Rupanshparth/SoC-2022_QML/README.md

 - Learnt how to implement stochastic gradient decsent learning algorithm for feed-forward neural network.
 - Implemented linear regression, clustering and SVM classifications using SkLearn library.
 - Implemented a neural network to classify images from MNIST dataset into 10 categories using TensorFlow library.
+- Then studied some quantum machine learning models and learned how using quantum circuits can reduce the computations involved to get a certain level of accuracy, when compared to a similar classical machine learning mode
+- Then finally, implemented a paper introducing Quanvolutional Neural Network, utilizing quantum features to preprocess the dataset.